 Stuffed foods are not only satisfying, but they make a beautiful presentation.
-Many veggies can be stuffed with grains, nuts, dried fruit, tofu, greens or anything you like – stuffed peppers are among the most popular.
-Try these Stuffed Lentil, Quinoa and Mushroom Peppers, Brunch Stuffed Peppers, and Quinoa Stuffed Peppers.
+Many veggies can be stuffed with grains, nuts, dried fruit, tofu, greens, or anything you like – stuffed peppers are among the most popular.
+Try these Stuffed Lentil, Quinoa, and Mushroom Peppers, Brunch Stuffed Peppers, and Quinoa Stuffed Peppers.
 Tomatoes are delicious when stuffed and cooked like these Simplest Greek Stuffed Tomatoes.
 When large Portobello mushroom caps are stuffed, they turn an appetizer into an entrée.
 Make these Stuffed Portobello Mushroom With Tofu and Garlic Pepper Quinoa and these Stuffed Portobello Mushrooms With Maple Miso Balsamic Sauce.

-Squash are perfect for stuffing like this Kale and Chickpea Stuffed Spaghetti Squash and this Stuffed Zucchini With Middle Eastern and Sicilian Flavors.
+Squash is perfect for stuffing like this Kale and Chickpea Stuffed Spaghetti Squash and this Stuffed Zucchini With Middle Eastern and Sicilian Flavors.
 Make Stuffed Cabbage, Charred Corn, and Black Bean Stuffed Sweet Potatoes, or any of the hearty recipes in 10 Ways to Fill Yourself Up With Stuffed Foods.

 6. Go Global

 Thanksgiving may be an American holiday, but the great thing about America is that it is made up of generations of people from all over the world.
 Whether you want to pay homage to your specific heritage or make an around-the-world feast, there are lots of delicious main dishes from all over the globe.
-Travel to India with this Roasted Red Pepper, Spinach and Chickpea Curry, Indian Cauliflower and Lentil Stew or Red Lentil Curry with Black Tahini and Roasted Cashews.
+Travel to India with this Roasted Red Pepper, Spinach, and Chickpea Curry, Indian Cauliflower, and Lentil Stew, or Red Lentil Curry with Black Tahini and Roasted Cashews.
 Hop over to Italy for these Mushroom Ravioli with Creamy Leek Sauce and this Pesto Pappardelle with Artichoke Chickpea Meatballs.

-Keep exploring in France with this Tourtière (French Canadian Savory Pie), in Austria with Vegan Holishkes, and Mexico for these Black Bean Chili Pot Pies With Cumin Sweet Potato Crust.
+Keep exploring in France with this Tourtière (French Canadian Savory Pie), in Austria with Vegan Holishkes, and in Mexico for these Black Bean Chili Pot Pies With Cumin Sweet Potato Crust.
 Go Asian with this Miso Sesame Eggplant With Coconut Millet, Sweet Chili Peanut Tofu, Vegetable, and Grilled Pineapple Stir-Fry, Korean-Style Spicy Tofu and Sesame Cucumbers, and Filipino Kare-Kare Stew.
 Head on back to the states for this Creole-Style Eggplant and Tofu Étouffée.

 7. Raw Dishes